Marinos33/ScriptExecutor/README.md

 # ScriptExecutor

-A simple desktop application which allows you to launch a batch code when a specific software has been shut down.
+A simple desktop application which allows you to launch a batch code when a specific software has been launch,shut down or both.
 This app was originally design to auto-backup the save files of some game after shut down.

 ## How it works
-First, click on "Add Game" to add a game to the list of software to observe.
+First, click on "Add Program" to add a game to the list of software to observe.

 Then, add the name of the software, the exe file to observe (either type directly the name of the software or find it with the file explorer) and finally, write the code you want to run.

-Once this is done, if you launch the program previously enter and close it, the script should run.
+Once this is done, the code you have previusly typed will run accordingly to your wish.

 The app stays in system tray if you close it with the cross on the top-right.